 We mention one characteristic aspect of all the languages.
 The proposed approaches disregard the (re)construction of the output: they leave the output as a "flat" RDF container of input resources.
 The focus is on the extraction of the proper resources for the given query, not on building a new RDF data structure.
 For the purpose of an RDF algebra we need to take into account also the construction part: deriving from the input data structure a new RDF data structure as the consequence of the query implies that the resulting RDF graph can contain new vertices and edges not present in the original RDF graph.
 To express RDF queries both the extraction and construction parts should be covered.
+This construction part is not only necessary for querying, but also for query optimization.
 The optimization of queries can be achieved not only in the extraction part, finding efficient ways of extracting the relevant resources, but also in the construction part when the actual output is produced.